TDP-Tech/TDP-Tech/README.md

 👋 Hi there, I'm **Victor**!

-I'm a passionate Python developer specializing in building robust web applications using the Django framework.
+I'm a passionate Python developer from Tanzania, specializing in building robust web applications using the Django framework.
 My expertise spans across both front-end and back-end development, with a strong focus on creating responsive, user-friendly interfaces using Bootstrap, CSS, and HTML.
 View repositories [here](https://github.com/TDP-Tech?tab=repositories)

 **🚀 What I Do**